iharshyadav/Price-Lens/README.md

-# SmartDrop
+# WatchTheDrop

-**SmartDrop** is a full-stack price tracking application developed during a 24-hour hackathon at IIT Jodhpur.
+**WatchTheDrop** is a full-stack price tracking application developed during a 24-hour hackathon at IIT Jodhpur.
 The platform monitors prices on e-commerce websites like Amazon and Flipkart, predicts future price drops using machine learning models, and provides real-time notifications to users.
 The project integrates several technologies including web scraping, server actions, and Redis for efficient data storage and rate limiting.

 ## Features